thecodeteam/heliosburn/README.md

 ##Contributing to HeliosBurn

 The Helios Burn project has been licensed under the  [MIT](http://opensource.org/licenses/MIT "The MIT License (MIT)") License.
-In order to contribute to the HeliosBurn project you will do do two things:
+In order to contribute to the HeliosBurn project you will to do two things:

 1. License your contribution under the [DCO](http://elinux.org/Developer_Certificate_Of_Origin "Developer Certificate of Origin") + [MIT](http://opensource.org/licenses/MIT "The MIT License (MIT)")